blitzcode/rsvp/README.md

     $ make

 in the source directory.
 You should have a `rsvp` executable after a few seconds.
+You might want to copy or soft-link the executable somewhere in your path like `/usr/bin`.

 # Preparing your program